arulrajnet/blog.arulraj.net/content/batch-file-for-building-any-java-application.rst

 |image0|

-What is batch file.....?
+**What is batch file...?**

 In DOS, OS/2, and Microsoft Windows, a batch file is a text file containing a series of commands intended to be executed by the command interpreter.
 Article on
 `wikipedia <http://en.wikipedia.org/wiki/Batch_file>`__

 This batch file contains the set of instruction to build a any java application.
 To get the good result you follow the below folder structure..

-For example C:\\apache-tomcat-6.0.18\\webapps contains the many java web application. place this batch file in webapps folder.
+For example C:\apache-tomcat-6.0.18\webapps contains the many java web application. place this batch file in webapps folder.

-    -  The java files in webapps\\<PROJECT\_NAME>\\src\\  folder.
+  -  The java files in webapps\<PROJECT_NAME>\src\  folder.
 With in the src folder u can follw the java package structure.
-    -  The jar files for your application in webapps\\<PROJECT\_HOME>\\lib folder.
+  -  The jar files for your application in webapps\<PROJECT_HOME>\lib folder.
   -  Then run that batch file like

-C:\\apache-tomcat-6.0.18\\webapps>build.bat Library
+C:\apache-tomcat-6.0.18\webapps> build.bat Library

   -  Here the Library is your project Home. you can use this bat file anywhere not only for tomcat webapps folder.

 Environment Variable Prequisites:

   #.
-JAVA\_HOME       Must point at your Java Development Kit
+JAVA_HOME       Must point at your Java Development Kit
      installation.
   #.
-JAVA\_OPTS       (Optional) Java runtime options.
+JAVA_OPTS       (Optional) Java runtime options.
   #.
-CATALINA\_HOME        (Optional) May point at your Catalina
+CATALINA_HOME        (Optional) May point at your Catalina
      "build" directory.

-How to set JAVA\_HOME ...?
+**How to set JAVA_HOME ...?**

-JAVA\_HOME basically known as Java Environmental Variable.Refers from `web <http://confluence.atlassian.com/display/CONF26/Set+JAVA_HOME+variable+in+Windows>`__
+JAVA_HOME basically known as Java Environmental Variable.Refers from `web <http://confluence.atlassian.com/display/CONF26/Set+JAVA_HOME+variable+in+Windows>`__

 If you already know the install path for the Java or Software